belarusianlinguistics/letters/README.md

-# History of Belarusians Letter
+# History of Belarusian Letters

 Special project for Philology.BY